Skip to content

 Export Voucher Program and Trade Assistance

-The Export Voucher Program, overseen by Washington State's Department of Commerce, offers financial assistance to small businesses engaging in international trade.
-Funds can be used to defray costs related to trade shows, trade mission fees, marketing, and education for export businesses.
+The Export Voucher Program, overseen by the Washington State Department of Commerce, offers financial assistance to small businesses engaged in international trade.
+Funds cover trade show costs, trade mission fees, marketing, and export education.

 Brownfields Revolving Loan Fund

-Washington State also extends support through the Brownfields Revolving Loan Fund, which is designed to help nonprofits and organizations engaged in community development and environmental rehabilitation.
-This fund provides loans and subgrants for the purpose of cleaning up and redeveloping contaminated properties, a critical step in local economic development.
+The Brownfields Revolving Loan Fund supports nonprofits and community development organizations engaged in environmental rehabilitation.
+It provides loans and subgrants for cleaning up and redeveloping contaminated properties, a critical step in local economic recovery.

 Eligibility and Application Processes in Washington